• Skip to primary navigation

 I am delighted to be sharing this lovely recipe for Spiced Pear & Rye Cake with you: it’s wholesome, lightly spiced, soft and deliciously moist.
 It’s the perfect fika treat!

-To my mind this is a lovely wintery bake, delicious served warm with cream after a long walk.
-I’d love to know what you think.
+In my opinion, this is a perfect winter bake—utterly delicious when served warm with a dollop of cream after a long, refreshing walk.
+I’m eager to hear what you think!

 Spiced Pear & Rye Cake